historic-trails/website/docs/sites/fort-marcy.md

 ## An American Symbol

-{% include figure.html class="img-right" width="40%" caption="Santa Fe from the perspective of Fort Marcy, 1880. [source](https://econtent.unm.edu/cdm/singleitem/collection/wittick/id/233/rec/99)" image-url="townfrommarcy.jpg" %}
+{% include figure.html class="img-left" width="40%" caption="Santa Fe from the perspective of Fort Marcy, 1880. [source](https://econtent.unm.edu/cdm/singleitem/collection/wittick/id/233/rec/99)" image-url="townfrommarcy.jpg" %}

 In 1846 General Kearny wrote a report to the Adjutant General of the Army in Washington that stated: